Orchestrating Docker containers and Aerospike Clusters

 Creating dev_web_1

-The Docker Daemon will expose an IP address that we can direct our browser to to view the application.
+The Docker Daemon exposes an IP address where we can direct our browser to view the application.

 $ echo "$(docker-machine ip dev) dev.awesome-counter.com" | sudo tee -a /etc/hosts